Updated: Feb 25

 In hindsight, the two weeks following the unleashing brought to life C.J.
 Jung’s suggestion that in order for this unleashing to happen, something else had to subside, or even die.
 Afterall, there can be no rebirth without death.

-“I feel like I’m losing a piece of my mind,” I said with panic, thankful that my sister answered my call at 1am.
+“I feel like I’m losing a piece of my mind,” I said with panic, thankful that she answered my call at 1am.

 “What do you mean?” she calmly asked, guiding me to walk over to the sink to drink a glass of water and then leading me out to my screened porch to inhale some fresh air into my lungs.

-“I don’t know . . .
+The pitch of my voice was high, as I rambled on, “I don’t know . . .
 It’s as if I’m trying to grasp onto something, a memory or something, but I don’t know what or which memory.
-I just feel like I’m about to lose something,” my words full of fear.
+I just feel like I’m about to lose something."

 In the morning, I knew something significant was happening to me.

-Night after night, for the next two weeks, as I settled into the darkness of my bedroom, I was visited first by a preoccupation with getting breast cancer, then three nights of waking up with my arm asleep.
-Finally, a rather calm contemplation of the possibility that I would not wake up the next morning caused me to make a note to remind myself to write an If I Die Letter to my children.
+Night after night, for the next two weeks, as I settled into the darkness of my bedroom, I was plagued first by a preoccupation with getting breast cancer, then three nights of waking up with my arm numb.
+On another night, I was intrigued by my calmness as I contemplated the possibility that I would not wake up the next morning.
+I got up and jotted a note down about writing one of those If I Die Letters to my children so they could find all my accounts and passwords.

 Then it happened . . . a shift that was felt in the deepest part of me, an openness to, and complete trust in, the creative intelligence that was seeking expression in the world through me.

 “I’m a writer!”
-I began spontaneously saying aloud, usually followed by a giggle.
+I began spontaneously saying aloud to people who asked what I did.
+A giggle usually followed my still vulnerable proclamation.